19 Useful Things to Know Before Visiting Cape Town

 There’s no point converting loads of cash to rand before you arrive, or withdrawing a ton once you’re in the country.

-4) Bring Layers
+3) Bring Layers

-5) Avoid Partying on Long Street
+4) Avoid Partying on Long Street

-Long Street is a buzzing street in the CBD and there’s a lot of nightlife here, but it’s also notorious for muggings and pickpocketing.
-All of my local friends told me not to go out there at night unless I was willing to lose my phone which, uh, I wasn’t.
-There are plenty of other, safer places where you can have a great night in Cape Town.
+Okay, a lot dodgy.
+It’s notorious for muggings and pickpocketing.
+All of my local friends warned me against this place, and there are plenty of other, safer places where you can have a great night in Cape Town.

 You’ll be fine on Long Street during the day, although I would still recommend keeping a close eye on your possessions and not taking your phone out unless it’s absolutely necessary.
+It’s really not that great so I promise you’re not missing out on anything!

-6) Uber is Safe
+5) Uber is Safe

 Given Cape Town’s reputation as a very dangerous city, I can understand why you might have qualms about using Uber here, but it’s perfectly safe.
 It’s my main way of getting around the city and I’ve taken countless Ubers late at night, alone, and been fine.
 Uber drivers are usually really friendly and I don’t know anyone who’s had an incident with an Uber.